KodeKenobi/dart-assesment/README.md

-# dart-assesment
+# DART ASSESSMENT
-Dart Assessment

-This is a Dart assessment to create a script/algorithm that will catch an event and track it along various pointss on it's designated path and time it to see how long it takes from user pressing the button to the thing actually happening.
+* This is a Dart assessment to create a script/algorithm that will catch an event and track it along various pointss on it's designated path and time it to see how       long it takes from user pressing the button to the thing actually happening.

-# I USED A DART STOPWATCH TO CALCULATE HOW LONG IT TAKES FOR THE SNACKBAR MESSAGE TO SHOW AFTER YOU PRESS THE ENTER BUTTON
+/**

-I created a button that when pressed, it returns a snackbar toast message.
+ * I created a button that when pressed, it returns a snackbar toast message and I had to track how long it takes for the toast message to show on screen after the        button has been pressed.

+ * This class is where i created a Stateless Widget that will show a snackbar message after this onPressed function has been executed.

+          class SnackBarPage extends StatelessWidget {
+            const SnackBarPage({Key? key}) : super(key: key);

-I created an Elevated Button and after the onPressed function I put the stopwatch to begin tracking the time right after the button is pressed.
+ * I started the Stopwatch right after the onPressed function so that I can start tracking from this point.

+          @override
+          Widget build(BuildContext context) {
+            return Center(
+              child: ElevatedButton(
+                onPressed: () {

                   // Start the Stopwatch
                   final stopwatch = Stopwatch()..start();

-I started the Stopwatch start time when the button is pressed and stopped the Stopwatch when the snackbar message is displayed to print how long it takes for the action to be executed
+ * I stopped the Stopwatch right after the toast message is dispalyed and put a print statement to get the output results.

+          final snackBar = SnackBar(
+            content: const Text('Yay!
+You pressed a button'),
+            action: SnackBarAction(
+              label: 'Undo',
+              onPressed: () {
+                // Some code to undo the change.
+              },
+            ),
+          );

           // End the Stopwatch and print how long it took to return the snackbar message print('pressButton() executed in ${stopwatch.elapsed}');

 # THESE WERE MY RESULTS

           Restarted application in 170ms.
           Restarted application in 198ms.
           pressButton() executed in 0:00:00.000299
           Restarted application in 289ms.